anduinmooney/portfolio/README.md

 * _Download or clone from github_
 * _open index.html into an internet browser_

+OR

+*_Open website on github pages by going to the following link - anduinmooney.github.io/portfolio

 _Make sure to keep included files where they are located, or else the webpage may break_

 ## Known Bugs